stevenleo2018/305ass2/README.md

     Changelog needs fixing (I made comments in there). data/ should be a directory (as you'll no doubt have many data files, not just one).

+# Henry comments 27/April
+- Good to see progress.
+Though your game needs a lot more time spent in it.
+- Also your data file doesn't seem to have any readable format?
+How to you parse this data into classes?

 Compile instructions

     The first step is that click my folder and choose build.gradle.